Hreflang and International SEO

 Last updated

-What hreflang does
+What does hreflang do?

 When a site has multiple versions of substantially the same content (English for the UK, English for the US, French for France, French for Canada), Google needs a way to know which version to surface for which user.
 Without explicit signals, Google guesses, often badly: serving the US version to UK users, treating regional variants as duplicate content, or fragmenting authority across versions.